Why Ketamine Treatment for Depression Isn’t Enough

 Depression is indeed a disease.
 And as the name of our Minneapolis psychiatry clinic suggests, it’s a disease of the brain AND body.
 While depression is completely treatable in the vast majority of cases, severe depression or treatment-resistant depression can be complex to treat and even intractable if not addressed holistically.

 By holistic, we don’t mean ‘all natural.’
-To the team at Advanced Brain + Body psychiatry clinic Minneapolis, holistic mental health treatment means treating the whole mind and body because the outcome is stronger and longer lasting, while helping depression patients live better and avoid relapses.
+To the team at Advanced Brain + Body Clinic Ketamine TMS, holistic mental health treatment means treating the whole mind and body because the outcome is stronger and longer lasting, while helping depression patients live better and avoid relapses.

 Don’t get me wrong.
 We prescribe ketamine and Esketamine/Spravato because they are powerful psychiatric tools, and increasingly covered by insurance, along with transcranial magnetic stimulation or TMS.
 But they are considerably more effective when the brain plus the body work together for enduring mental health.